Ebrahim Raisi: Personal life

-Raisi is married to Jamileh Alamolhoda, daughter of Mashhad Friday Prayers Imam, Ahmad Alamolhoda.
-She is an associate professor at Tehran's Shahid Beheshti University and also president of the university's Institute of Fundamental Studies of Science and Technology.
-They have two daughters and two grandchildren.
-One of their daughters studied at Sharif University and the other one at Tehran University.
+Raisi was married to Jamileh Alamolhoda, daughter of Mashhad Friday Prayers Imam, Ahmad Alamolhoda.
+She is an associate professor at Tehran's Shahid Beheshti University and president of the university's Institute of Fundamental Studies of Science and Technology.
+They had two daughters and two grandchildren.
+One of their daughters studied at Sharif University and the other at Tehran University.